It has a mild banana flavor; it does not contain alcohol, sugar, or lactose.

 - To relieve postoperative pain associated with excess gas in the stomach / gastrointestinal tract.

-- In functional gastric disorder, this drug is used to relieve symptoms like belching, abdominal pain, bloating, stomach bloating, etc. associated with functional gastric disorders.
+- This drug relieves symptoms like belching, abdominal pain, bloating, stomach bloating, etc., related to functional gastric disorders in available gastric disease.

 Mechanism of action

-The active substance simethicone causes gas bubbles contained in food masses and gastrointestinal mucus to burst.
+The active substance simethicone causes gas bubbles in food masses and gastrointestinal mucus to burst.

 This medicine should always be used according to the package insert or as directed by the doctor.